 Emergency Loans

 You can also get a short-term emergency loan, which is usually a payday alternative that doesn’t cost as much in interest.
 Many lenders offer emergency loans with a credit check, and funding is fast, so you can get cash within one business day.
-You may be able to qualify for the loan even if you have a lower credit score.
+Plus, you may qualify for the loan even if you have a lower credit score.

 The Bottom Line on Tax Refund Loans

-Tax refund loans may be a good option for those who have filed their taxes and are expecting a refund.
-This may also be a good option for those who don’t qualify for a personal loan but need funds right away.
+Tax refund anticipation loans may be a good option for consumers who've filed their taxes and are expecting a refund, but need the money immediately.
+Using a RAL can also be a good option for those who don’t qualify for a personal loan but need funds right away.

 Keep in mind, though, that these loans come with fees and interest charges.
 You may pay a hefty fee to get your tax refund sooner.
 If you want to get your full refund without paying any fees, it’s best to wait until the IRS issues your refund or explore alternatives like cash advance, credit cards, and personal loans.